These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Idaho

-Gov. Brad Little issued a stay-at-home order March 25 that went into effect immediately and extends for 21 days.
+Gov. Brad Little issued a stay-at-home order March 25 that went into effect immediately and extends for at least 21 days.

 Idaho residents can still leave home to obtain essential services, but the order closes all nonessential businesses, and restaurants can provide only delivery or takeout options.